url-kaist/Quatro/README.md

 OMP_NUM_THREADS=4 roslaunch quatro quatro.launch
 ```

-(Unfortunately, for the first run, it shows rather slow and imprecise performance.
+(Unfortunately, for the first run, it shows a rather slow and imprecise performance.
 It may be due to multi-thread issues.)

 Visualized inner pipelines        |  Source (red), target (green), and the estimated output (blue)
 :-------------------------:|:-------------------------: